Happy 13th Birthday Reyce

 With the tide being out I also tried to capture the leading lights and the bar that runs out into the beach, but I couldn’t capture the scene in one shot.
 You can see in this photo that you wouldn’t want to be following the leading lights too far in a nightime approach!!

 When planning this leg there were various options, one was to go right outside Tuskar Rock and miss the worst effect of the tide.
 Another was to go the inside route sticking close to Carsnore Point.
-I finally settled on a compromise, in that I would go between the point and Tuskar Rock, assess the effect of the tide and if this was OK at Barrels Cardinal marker I would then cut inshore and go over between the marker buoys at St Patricks Bridge (gravel bank with 2 metres depth at lowest tide) and into Kilmore Quay.
+I finally settled on a compromise, in that I would go between the point and Tuskar Rock, assess the effect of the tide, and if all was OK at the Barrels cardinal marker I would then cut inshore and go over between the marker buoys at St Patricks Bridge (gravel bank with 2 metres depth at lowest tide) and into Kilmore Quay.

 We set off early in a light F1/2 southerly wind and when the sun came up it was a lovely sunny day and we spotted a few Porpoise on the way down which will always brightens up the day.
 Everything was going to plan as we approached the gap between Tuskar Rock Lighthouse and the Carsnore Point, and as you can see from this photo the seas were calm.